Validating user preference to support new product launch.

 The Kano Model is an analysis tool to explore and measure customer needs.
 It’s a way to identify the basic needs of customers, as well as performance and excitement requirements.
-This model is based on the view that functionality is not the only measure of how ‘good’ a product is, rather customer emotions should also be taken into account.
+This model is based on the view that functionality is not the only measure of how ‘good’ a product.
+Customer emotions should also be taken into account.

 The idea is that, as important as the basic functions of products or services are, adding new attractive features will help with customer satisfaction.
 For instance, when buying a new car, you’d expect the car to go faster when you accelerate.
-However, if you add a virtual assistant feature, that would add to customer satisfaction and make you stand out from competitors.
+However, adding a virtual assistant feature would increase customer satisfaction and make you stand out from competitors.

-One of the biggest strengths of Kano is its ability to effectively identify needs and desires of customers
+- One of the biggest strengths of Kano is its ability to effectively identify the needs and desires of customers.

-Kano builds on the Net Promoter Score (NPS), showing you what you need to focus on to improve satisfaction. - This is the step that is often over looked.
+- Kano builds on the Net Promoter Score (NPS), showing you what you need to focus on to improve satisfaction.
+This step is often over looked.

 *Although we specifically mention new product development, it is just as important to review features periodically (if not continually) as consumer needs change.
 For instance, air conditioning in a car may have once been a ‘delighter’ (i.e. not expected, but increasing satisfaction if included), but now it is likely to be seen as a ‘must have’ feature.

-As great as the results we receive are, it is a difficult analysis to carry out and needs a high level of knowledge to do it right
+- As great as the results we receive are, analysing them is difficult and requires a high level of knowledge to do it right.

 How does the Kano model work?

-Through the model, features and attributes of a product or service are categorised in five ways:
+The model categorises the features and attributes of a product or service in five ways:

-Excitement Attributes (Delighters) (Attractive features) – these are the crucial features that increase the product/service’s competitors edge.
-This is the attribute to focus on as it will put you on a pedestal among your competitors
+Excitement Attributes (Delighters) (Attractive features) – these are the crucial features that increase the product or service’s competitors edge.
+This is the attribute to focus on as it will put you on a pedestal among your competitors.

 Reverse Attributes – these features can be high quality or performance, but not increase satisfaction levels.